agathb/quadrucode/README.md

 ## Input and units for each model

 This table accounts for the input of each model and their units.
-The (.) account for the input variables with its unit next to it when there is one.
+(.) accounts for the input variables with its unit and a blank space indicates that it's not taken as an input.

 | Input Parameter | BoxFit | Afterglowpy | JetFit | JetSimpy |
 |:--------:|:--------:|:--------:| :--------:| :--------:|